jhipster/jhipster-lite/documentation/hexagonal-architecture.md

 ## Disclaimers

 - This documentation is a [JHipster Lite](https://github.com/jhipster/jhipster-lite) module.
 This **probably doesn't fit your exact needs, you'll have to adapt it!**;
 - This is one of the many possible implementations of this architecture.
-If you are not comfortable with this one just stick to one that helps you;
+If you are not comfortable with this one, just stick to one that helps you;
 - Code architectures are here to help us build great software faster, if it's failing there is probably something to change.

 ## Goals